butla/machine_setups/docs/gnome_desktop.md

 ## Initial setup

 Switch from Wayland to XServer: before logging in, check the cog icon in lower left corner, choose "Gnome on Xorg".
+This might not be needed.
+Wayland seems to work OK right now (2023-07-26).

 Remove touchegg (I don't use X11 gestures, and it spams the journal with connection failures unless I enable touchegg.service):